 The OHSU-PSU School of Public Health is accredited by the Council on Education for Public Health (CEPH).
 The MPH in Health Management and Policy is also accredited by the Commission on Accreditation of Health Management Education (CAHME).

 Program Requirements and Guide

 To see all of the graduate program guides for an overview of degree requirements and a current programs of study, visit the MPH and MS Requirements page.

 Students can complete the program in a dual degree format with the Master of Social Work.
 Other dual degree options require the approval of directors from both programs.
 Students must be admitted to both programs.

 Schedule an Appointment with a Graduate Admissions Specialist

 Students graduating from this track will be able to:

-- Represent cultural competency with diverse cultures and communities in the practice of health management and policy.
+- Demonstrate ethical, social & cultural competency in the practice of health management and policy

-- Demonstrate critical and self-reflective thinking in the practice of health management and policy.
+- Demonstrate critical and self-reflective thinking in the practice of health management & policy

 Application questions – Josh Hodsden, MBA